-These WACC formulae remain the most commonly applied formula for determination of WACC values amongst finance practitioners.
-PwC considers that they remain the preferred WACC formula for the IMO to apply in determining the WACC.
+These WACC formulae remain the most commonly applied formulae for determination of WACC values amongst finance practitioners and economic regulators.
+PwC considers that they remain the preferred WACC formulae for the IMO to apply in determining the WACC.

-Which of these forms of WACC should be applied is ultimately a decision of the IMO.
+Which of these forms of the WACC should be applied is ultimately a decision of the IMO.
 Considerations relevant to this decision are as follows.